joeabbey/diver/README.md

 `./diver store user`

-The `ID` field is used for retrieving subscriptions and licenses, other users can be examined by using the `--id <username>` flag.
+The `ID` field is used for retrieving subscriptions and licenses, other users can be examined by using the `--user <username>` flag.

 Retrieve subscriptions for this user with the following command: